-The Urban Villages initiative is a headline action within the NI Executive’s Together Building a United Community (TBUC) strategy.
+A headline action within the NI Executive’s Together: Building a United Community (T:BUC) Strategy

-Overseen by the Executive Office (TEO), the Urban Villages initiative is designed to improve good relations outcomes and develop thriving places where there has been a history of deprivation and community tension.
-It has three inter-connected aims:
+The Urban Villages Initiative is designed to improve good relations outcomes and develop thriving places where there has previously been a history of deprivation and community tension.

 The Urban Villages Initiative is shaped and delivered in partnership with local communities and has three core aims:

 The initiative delivers a range of community-led, cross-cutting and capital projects through a collaborative approach with councils, government departments and local community organisations, with a good relations focus; for the benefit of people living, working in, and visiting the Urban Village areas.